 In terms of mobility, as a smart-city, Sant Cugat is committed to giving more space to pedestrians and promoting public transport through different alternatives.
 One of them is On-Demand Transport (or Demand Responsive Transport).

-The city’s first On-Demand Transport service started back in July 2017.
-When a route was established to help connect commuters in the Can Barata area with the train station.
+The city's first On-Demand Transport service started back in July 2017, when a route was established to help connect commuters in the Can Barata area with the train station.
 The second service started in March 2019, in the mountainous neighborhood of Les Planes.
 Both operations are still running today and their ridership continues to increase.
-Demand for the Can Barata service has seen a 5-fold increase when compared with the traditional service that was previously in place.
-And demand throughout the Les Planes service has tripled in just ten months.
+Demand for the Can Barata service saw a 5-fold increase when compared with the traditional service that was previously in place.
+And demand throughout the Les Planes service tripled in just ten months.

-Our most recent DRT service in the Can Trabal neighborhood has 24 virtual stops; covering a total area of 1,6 km2 and adding 5 additional stops to the service (when compared with the old route).
-In just 6 weeks, ridership has increased by 12%.
+The DRT service in the Can Trabal neighborhood has 24 virtual stops; covering a total area of 1,6 km2 and adding 5 additional stops to the service (when compared with the old route).
+In just 6 weeks, ridership increased by 12%.
 The operation is serviced by a 16-seater bus with additional capacity for one wheelchair user.

 Like the two existing DRT services in operation, Can Trabal users can request a ride in real-time from 07:00h to 21:00h on weekdays via the Shotl App (available on Android and iOS) or by calling the Call Center.